 This course is taken at a college equivalency level through the University of Pittsburgh.
 All students enrolled in this course must register with the College in High School program at the University of Pittsburgh and purchase the text package used by the Classics department at the university.
 Taught at Oakland Catholic High School, students will be introduced to Latin poetry through the epic work of Vergil's Aeneid.
 Students will read selections from Books I, II, and IV, and will practice reading aloud and scanning Vergil's stately meter, in the dactylic hexameter.
 Students will also read the whole poem in English for in-class discussion.
-Grades will be determined by the student's performance on three one-hour exams, a final exam, quizzes, and class recitation.
+Grades will be determined by the student's performance on four one-hour exams, a final exam, quizzes, and class recitation.
 Each exam, including the final, is based on the material covered in each unit.
 Upon completion and a passing grade, students will receive three credits from the University of Pittsburgh for the third semester of college Latin as indicated on a transcript from the university.
-There is a fee of approximately \$245 for registration and students may pay up to \$100 for texts.
-Participation in the National Latin Exam is required for a fee of \$6.00 due at the start of the school year.
+There is a fee of approximately \$245 for registration and students may pay up to \$100 for texts (subject to change).
+Participation in the National Latin Exam is required for a fee of \$7.00 (subject to change) due at the start of the school year.

-Prerequisites: An 87% average in Honors Latin III, and teacher recommendation are required.
+Prerequisite: An 87% test average in Honors Latin III or 90% test average in CP Latin III, and teacher recommendation are required.